LilithElina/CPANG19/_posts/2019-11-13-bacteria_exercises_protocol.md

 - Is there another way to visualise a whole genome graph?
 - How can I annotate the graph?
 Is a specific formatting of GFF files required?
   - The files just have to strictly follow the specifications, I believe.
+- How does `vg viz` work compared to `vg view (-d)`?
+Are the nodes sorted differently, and if so, why?
+- How does `vg find -N` work?
+Why are more nodes included than were on the list?